NationWide CareMatters II

 Each one of these different options have different pricing.

 Flexible Payment Schedules: Like most carriers Nationwide offers many different payment options on the CareMatters II policy.
 You have the option to make a one time single payment, which would be the only payment ever required for the duration of the policy.
-You can also make annual or monthly payments for a 5 year period and a 10 year period.
-Then there is also a monthly or annual payment plan to age 65 for clients with an issue age of 30 – 54.
-And for those that want to lowest payment available while maintaining the premium guarantees, you may also do a payment plan to age 100 for those with an issue age of 30 – 65.
+You can also make annual or monthly payments for a five year period and a 10 year period.
+Then there is also a monthly or annual payment plan to age 65 for clients with an issue age of 30 to 54.
+And for those who want the lowest payment available while maintaining the premium guarantees, you may also use a payment plan to age 100 for those with an issue age of 30 to 65.

-Different Return Of Premium (ROP) Options: Nationwide CareMatters II provides three return of premium options which provide liquidity when needed.
+Different Return Of Premium (ROP) Options: Nationwide CareMatters II provides three return of premium options to provide liquidity when needed.

 - 100% Vested Return of Premium